unterm-cli reference

 Connection model

-unterm-cli is a thin JSON-RPC client.
-It does almost nothing on its own — every subcommand opens a TCP connection to the running Unterm GUI’s MCP server, completes an auth.login handshake, and forwards the call.
+unterm-cli is mostly a thin JSON-RPC client.
+MCP-backed subcommands open a TCP connection to the running Unterm GUI’s MCP server, complete an auth.login handshake, and forward the call.
+A few user-owned settings/discovery commands (theme, lang, reference, and settings open) use local config files, compiled-in reference tables, or the HTTP settings server instead.

-When the GUI starts it writes ~/.unterm/server.json with three fields:
+When the GUI starts it writes ~/.unterm/instances/<name>.json, updates ~/.unterm/active.json, and mirrors the active endpoint to ~/.unterm/server.json for older scripts.
+The compatibility file has three core fields:

 {